Skip to content

 Touch not working

+Some DSI screens have issues where touch doesn't work with the default configuration.
 The current workaround/temporary fix involves changing the kernel driver module used for these displays.

-Edit /boot/config.txt and change
+sudo nano /boot/config.txt and change

 dtoverlay=vc4-kms-v3d